rrenomeron/ublue-tr/README.md

 This is a [Universal Blue](https://universal-blue.org)-based image built via [BlueBuild](https://bulue-build.org)'s tools with a bunch of my personal preferences baked in.
 Currently, it's a way for me to experiment with an Immutable Operating System and adapt it to my (non-work) workflows.
-Or to adapt my personal workflows to The Way of the Container.
+Or maybe to adapt my personal workflows to The Way of the Container.
 In the future, it might become the standard install for my personal devices.

 ## Installation